Download The Bill C-71 Book

 You can copy or link to this page.
 Just please credit and link back to TheGunBlog.ca.

-If you see an error or an omission or have ideas, please contact me.
+Contact: If you see an error or an omission or have ideas, please contact me.

-How Does Bill C-71 Hurt Gun Owners?
+How Would Bill C-71 Hurt Gun Owners?

-- Stop you from transporting your guns
+- Stops you from transporting your guns to and from airport, border, gunshow, gunsmith without special permission.

 A Bit Longer